iMikeyV/tPlusINI_Updater/README.md

 ### Solution:
 Program reads INI, displays current set up and asks analyst if it needs to be updated.
-(2 or 3 registers) If it does, program will back up INI settings, and then rewrite them accordingly.
+(2 or 3 registers) If it does,the program will back up INI settings and then rewrite them accordingly.

-See program comments for details
+See program comments for details,